 Since moving with her family to the Eden Valley, she have worked with school governing bodies, delivering training and support.
 She has also worked for a consortium of secondary schools leading the implementation of One to One Tuition.

-Joyce joined the governing body of Warcop C of E Primary School as a parent governor in 2004 and has been chair since 2006.
+Joyce joined the governing body of Warcop C of E Primary School as a parent governor in 2004 and until recently was Chair of Governors since 2006.
 Working with a headteacher who supported other headteachers through her Local Leader role, encouraged Joyce to also become involved in system leadership.
 Joyce was designated a National Leader in Governance (NLG) in 2012 and became the governor representative on the Cumbria Alliance of System Leaders Board (CASL)

 Joyce’s NLG role led to her involvement with Yewdale Primary School.
 As chair of the Interim Executive Board, the members led the school to becoming an academy within the Multi-Academy Trust.
 Joyce was pleased to be asked to be chair of the Local Area Board at Yewdale, to be a part of the improvement and development of the school within the Trust.